mtwoodard/hypVR-Ray/README.md

 Use arrow keys to move and "wasd" to rotate the camera. "q" and "e" roll the camera.
 To enter VR mode press "v", "enter", or "space".

 # Related work
 * Vi Hart, Andrea Hawksley, Elisabetta A. Matsumoto, and Henry Segerman.
-Non-euclidean virtual reality II: explorations of H3.
+Non-euclidean virtual reality I: explorations of H3.
 In Proc.
 Bridges 2017, pages 33-40.
 Tessellations Publishing, 2017.
 * Vi Hart, Andrea Hawksley, Elisabetta A. Matsumoto, and Henry Segerman.
 Non-euclidean virtual reality II: explorations of H2 × E. In Proc.
 Bridges 2017, pages 41-48.
 Tessellations Publishing, 2017.
 * Vi Hart, Andrea Hawksley, Henry Segerman, and Marc ten Bosch.
 Hypernom: Mapping VR headset orientation to S3.
 In Proc.
 Bridges 2015, pages 387–390.
 Tessellations Publishing, 2015.
 * Jeff Weeks.
 Curved Spaces. a flight simulator for multiconnected universes, available from http://www.geometrygames.org/CurvedSpaces/.